Statement of intent for Maths

 How teachers plan

-Teachers plan by using the objectives from the National Curriculum or Early Years Foundation Stage.
+Teachers plan by using the objectives from the National Curriculum or the Early Years Foundation Stage.
 They generally follow the overviews given for mixed age classes from White Rose, which details which maths units should be taught in each term, however they may adjust the time spent on these dependent on the needs of children in their classes.
-Teachers follow small steps within White Rose, as they feel their class requires.
 Sometimes, planning will be for the whole class; at other times it may be separated into year groups where a year group has particular objectives that may not be relevant to the other.
 Alongside class teaching, teachers carefully plan interventions for those who need them.

 At Bow CPS, we are moving towards a mastery approach.
 We believe that mastery is where all children are seen as able mathematicians who should be given opportunities to have and demonstrate a deep and secure understanding of maths.
 A mastery approach means that: